2016 / 88 minutes

 In the interview on this DVD he shares the story of his brother, who lived the gay lifestyle.
 At some point Stephen says to him, “I don’t agree with what you do, but I love you without judging who you are.”
 This is basically the whole message of this DVD in one sentence: reject someone’s choice for the homosexual lifestyle, but make it very clear that you do not deny the way he feels, or the same-sex attraction he experiences, and that these things do not stop you from loving him.

 Later on his brother turned to Christ and broke with the gay life.
 But this repentance did not change his brother’s homosexual feelings.
 He continued to struggle with same-sex attraction, but regretted the bad choices he made, and now wants to warn others about the destructive consequences of living the gay life.

 To sum it all up, in these interviews we meet a good number of people.
 They are all different, of course, and so are their circumstances.
 That’s why you can expect that some viewers will relate more to one person or one scenario than to another.
 This also means that you will not get answers to all the questions you may be struggling with.

 But that should not stop anyone.
 The whole DVD is worth watching for everyone.
 And don’t hesitate to include your young teens.
-It may make a good conversation starter between you and your 10 or 12 years old.
+It may make a good conversation starter between you and your 10- or 12-year-old.
 You might think that he is too young for this.
 But remember: the LGBTQ groups don’t think he is too young for their propaganda!

-I recommend this DVD as a helpful tool for those who are having their own struggles with a child, a sibling, a spouse or a parent who has come out to tell that she is lesbian.
+I recommend this film and DVD as a helpful tool for those who are having their own struggles with a child, a sibling, a spouse or a parent who has come out to tell that she is a lesbian.